TimeExceed/testa/README.md

   - lua-5.3.
 Testa is developed under lua-5.3, but we think lua-5.2 is ok too.
 * for C++:
   - Both C++98-TR1 (a.k.a.
 C++03) and C++11 are supported.
+* for Python:
+  - Only python3 is is supported.

 Then, under the root directory of testa, run `scons`, and all jar-files will be placed under `build/` directory.